Propo41/msa-workshop/README.md

 Next inject the Service class into our project from the `Startup.cs` file.
 This allows the class to automatically instantiate so that we can use them in our controller classes as a constructor parameter.
 > *This is called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).*

+Note that we are using the method AddScoped().
+There are other methods called AddTransient() or AddSingleton() which are used for different contexts.
+[Read more](https://www.ezzylearning.net/tutorial/asp-net-core-service-lifetimes-infographic/)

+> AddScoped(): The service instance will be created once per request.
+All middlewares, MVC controllers, etc. that participate in handling of a single request will get the same instance.

 *Startup.cs*
 ```csharp
  public void ConfigureServices(IServiceCollection services)